bscheibe/MeggyJava-compiler/README.md

 	DONE: Produce errors for doubly defined symbols.
 		ex: [23,16] Redefined symbol foo

-### Remaining code geneation needed for PA5 grammar:
+### Remaining code geneation needed for final grammar:
 	DONE: this in parameters and expression
 	Assignment
 	DONE: New class objects